Pocket-LoC/Housing/README.md

         <img src="https://github.com/Pocket-LoC/Housing/blob/main/Photos/16%20top%20assembly.jpg" width="22%" />
       </p>

 4. Fold over the contact section of the FFC end.
-Then add a second fold, producing a Z-shape, at approx. ?? mm.
+Then add a second fold, producing a Z-shape, at approx. 10 mm from the previous crease.
 Fold the FFC over at a right angle directly next to the last fold.
-Finally, add a crease ?? mm from the outer edge of the angled fold.
+Finally, add a crease approx. 15 mm from the outer edge of the angled fold.
 The folded FFC should look similar to the last picture.

       <p float="left">
         <img src="https://github.com/Pocket-LoC/Housing/blob/main/Photos/17%20top%20assembly.jpg" width="22%" />